sungonce/sungonce.github.io/_pages/about.md

 # 🎉 News
 - *(Aug 2023)* 📃 One paper has been accepted in BMVC 2023.
 - *(Feb 2023)* 📃 One paper has been accepted at CVPR 2023.
-- *(Nov 2022)* 🎉 I won the Qualcomm Innovation Fellowship 2022.
+- *(Nov 2022)* 🎉 I won the [Qualcomm Innovation Fellowship 2022](https://www.qualcomm.com/research/university-relations/innovation-fellowship/winners).
-- *(Oct 2022)* 🎉 I won the Excellence Vision Research Award at 1ˢᵗ Yonsei AI Workshop.
+- *(Oct 2022)* 🎉 I won the Excellence Vision Research Award at the 1ˢᵗ Yonsei AI Workshop.
-- *(Mar 2022)* 🎉 A paper titled “Correlation Verification for Image Retrieval” has been selected for an **oral presentation** in CVPR 2022.
+- *(Mar 2022)* 🎉 A paper titled “Correlation Verification for Image Retrieval” has been selected for **oral presentation** in CVPR 2022.
 - *(Mar 2022)* 📃 Two papers have been accepted at CVPR 2022.
 - *(Jul 2021)* 📃 One paper has been accepted at ICCV 2021.